How to Grow, Care, Prune and Propagate Watch Chain Plant (Crassula muscosa)

 Light Requirements

 Watch Chain Plant requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
-Keep it away from midday hot direct sunshine to avoid scorching the leaves.
+Keep it away from midday hot sunshine to avoid scorching the leaves.

 Regularly rotate the pot to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.